SB 605 Freeway shut down in Los Alamitos after Caltrans workers were shot at, authorities say

 LOS ALAMITOS, Calif.
 (KABC) -- The southbound 605 Freeway in Los Alamitos was shut down Thursday morning after a Caltrans crew was allegedly fired upon by a suspect while they conducted work in the area, authorities said.

-Several California Highway Patrol vehicles were seen on the Katella Avenue onramp around 10:30 a.m. while they investigated the reported shooting and searched an adjacent area of thick brush and trees for the alleged shooter.
+Several California Highway Patrol vehicles were seen on the Katella Avenue onramp around 10:30 a.m. while they investigated the reported shooting.

+Authorities say the workers were conducting routine brush clearance around 9:30 a.m. when they were shot at.
+The suspect was believed to be barricaded in a tent within an adjacent area of thick brush and trees.

-Additional details were not immediately released and it's unclear if anybody was struck by gunfire.
+Additional details were not immediately released but nobody was struck by gunfire.

 A drone was also seen surveying the brush while traffic was routed away from the area.